-Aside from the fact that the perennial all-star decided to go back to school while still playing professionally to complete his unfinished degree, Paul’s graduation from an HBCU draws attention to other NBA players who also attended historically Black colleges and universities.
+Aside from the fact that Paul decided to go back to school while still playing professionally to complete his unfinished degree, his graduation from an HBCU places a spotlight on other NBA players who also attended historically Black colleges and universities.

 “Everyone in my family went to HBCUs except for me,” said Paul at the time.
 “If you grow up in the South, you’re going to have that culture and DNA in you so for me it’s just been about trying to give a voice to the voiceless.
 Everyone doesn’t always know about HBCUs and why they were created.
 I’m just trying to bring attention to them.”